Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson3.md

 - In this lesson, we explored how to use the `value` field of a transaction to transfer Ether to a contract.
 We also learned how to generate an error message when the user sends insufficient Ether to the FundMe contract.

 ## 🧑‍💻 Test yourself
-1. 📕 Describe the role of the payable keyword.
+1. 📕 Describe the role of the `payable` keyword.
 How does it affect the functionality of a function?
+- Answer:

+>> The `payable` keyword allows a function to receive Ether.
+It `enables the function to accept and handle incoming Ether transactions`, which is crucial for smart contracts involving payments.

 2. 📕 Explain how the require statement works in Solidity and what prevents.
 3. 📕 What's the difference between Wei, Gwei and Ether?
 4. 🧑‍💻 Create a tinyTip function that requires the user to send less than 1 Gwei.